Denver Dog Bite Injury Lawyers

 - Dog license information

-- Renters or homeowner’s insurance information for the dog owner
+- The dog owner’s renters or homeowner’s insurance information

 - Information on any prior incidents the dog had, if applicable

 You should collect as much evidence and documents as you can.
-Often, dog attack victims in Colorado are physically unable to collect these items, which is why you need a local dog bite injury lawyer.
+Often, dog attack victims in Colorado are physically unable to collect these items, which is why you need a local dog bite injury lawyer for help.

 Colorado law addresses dangerous dogs.
 CRS § 13-21-124 classifies any domesticated animal related to foxes, wolves, coyotes, or jackals as a dog.